-- Schedule of Preventive Care Services, which outlines the preventive care benefits available under this coverage. - Preauthorization Program, which outlines the services requiring preauthorization. - Disease/Condition Management Programs, which outlines the Disease Management Programs offered to members. - How to File an Appeal, which outlines how to appeal an adverse benefit determination.
+- Schedule of Preventive Care Services, which outlines the preventive care benefits available under this coverage. - Preauthorization Program, which outlines the services requiring preauthorization. - Disease/Condition Management Programs, which outlines the Disease Management Programs offered to members.

 IMPORTANT NOTICES

 There are a few important points that members need to know about their coverage with Capital before reading the remainder of this Certificate of Coverage: